NFDI4Chem/nmrxiv-docs/docs/submission-guides/data-model/project.md

 To the right, there is the `Project Settings` (more on that in [Delete](#delete)), and the `Publish` button.
 This button remains inactive as long as the data validation fails.
 To get more details on the failing validation and to fix it, the user can click on **Why can't I publish?**, which leads to the validation page (more on that in [Validation](#validation)).

-Moving down, the view of the private project differs from the public one by having `edit` buttons next to the fields in the earlier one, while they disappear in the public projects as no more editing is allowed after publishing.
+Moving down, the view of the **private** project differs from the **public** one by having the `Edit` buttons next to the fields in the earlier one.
 Those fields include the project's `Description`, which must be at least 20 characters describing its content and/or its purpose, while the `Keywords` are tags used to search for the project and increase its findability.
 Then comes the `License` with an `i`nformation sign.
 When hovering over the `i`, a brief description of the license appears.
 More about **[nmrXiv](https://nmrxiv.org/)** licenses can be found [here](/docs/submission-guides/licenses.md)

 <div style={{textAlign: 'center'}}>
 <img src="/img/project/edit.png" width="1000"/>